 If you experience any side effects, talk to your doctor, pharmacist or nurse.
 This includes any side effects not listed in the patient information leaflet.

-You can also report side effects directly via the Yellow Card Scheme at https://yellowcard.mhra.gov.uk or search for MHRA Yellowcard in the Google Play or Apple App store.
+You can also report side effects directly via the Yellow Card Scheme at https://yellowcard.mhra.gov.ukor search for MHRA Yellowcard in the Google Play or Apple App store.
 By reporting side effects you can help provide more information on the safety of this medicine.

 References

 1. Meningitis Research Foundation website: How does Meningitis spread?
-Accessed April 2024.
+Accessed November 2024.

 2. NHS Meningitis website: Causes; Vaccination.
-Accessed April 2024.
+Accessed November 2024.